 3. Sales experience is a must, especially experience in the speaking industry.

 Moving on, number three on our list of tips for hiring a speaker agent is an obvious one: look for experience.
 Like driving a car or riding a bike, the more sales practice you have, the more natural it is to sell.
 In the speaking industry, especially, comfort in sales can mean the difference between a sale gone wrong or a sale that grows into referral business.
 Because of this, in addition to mastering sales yourself, it’s important to look for agents for speakers with plenty of sales experience under their belts.
 In the long run, this not only reduces the amount of training they’ll need when they’re hired.
 It will also make them more successful in their role, adding to your success in return.

 Looking at our own team, each of us has handled sales to some extent (even yours truly).
 However, there are, without a doubt, members of the team that are more skilled than others.
-If you compare me with our CMTO, Taylorr Payne, for example, although we both have sales experience, Taylorr is definitely the more skilled salesperson of the two of us, largely because of his added experience.
-In the same way, our CRO, Max Warren, is hands-down the best salesperson on our team because he has the most experience of anyone on the team.
+If you compare me with our CEO, Taylorr Payne, for example, although we both have sales experience, Taylorr is definitely the more skilled salesperson of the two of us, largely because of his added experience.

 Similarly, when considering agents for speakers, the agents with the most sales experience should be your frontrunners.
 Even if their experience is outside of the speaking industry, the more an agent has, the more easily he or she will be able to adapt to your sales process and start getting you booked.